 deps), a graph hash, and an accumulator list for storing sorted nodes.

 After ininial identification and removal of base nodes, the list of nodes safe to remove and the list of already sorted nodes are the same.
 Then it gets funny because the recursion is not structural and that list can either shrink or grow.

 If there are more nodes become isolated after removal of already sorted dependencies, it's a good thing because they will be removed at the next step.
 If everything is fine, then eventually both the list of nodes safe to remove from dependency lists and the hash itself become empty.

-If the list of nodes that are safe to remove becomes empty but the hash still has items, then there are two possibilities: something depends on a node that is not in the hash key set, or two nodes become on each other.
-Two tell those conditions apart, we run the check for non-existent nodes on the original data.
+If the list of nodes that are safe to remove becomes empty but the hash still has items, then there are two possibilities: something depends on a node that is not in the hash key set, or two nodes depend on each other.
+To tell these conditions apart, we run the check for non-existent nodes on the original data.
 If none are found, then there's actually a cycle.